 Agricultural land in the Ballarat region occupies 6,534 square kilometres, or 63 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 1,015 square kilometres, or 10 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 4,878 square kilometres or 47.4 cent of the Ballarat region.

-Health care and social assistance was the largest employment sector with 12,100 people, followed by agriculture, forestry and fishing with 7,800 people, representing about 10 per cent of the region's workforce.
-Retail trade was the third largest employment sector with 7,700 people.
-Other important employment sectors in the region were manufacturing, accommodation and food services, and construction.
+Health care and social assistance was the largest employment sector with 11,500 people, followed by retail trade with 8,900 people.
+A griculture, forestry and fishing was the third largest employment sector with 8,200 people, representing about 10 per cent of the region's workforce.
+Other important employment sectors in the region were manufacturing, construction, and accommodation and food services .

 Value of agricultural production

 In 2015–16, the gross value of agricultural production in the Ballarat region was $493 million, which was 4 per cent of the total gross value of agricultural production in Victoria ($13.1 billion).

 The Ballarat region has a diverse agricultural sector.
 The most important commodities in the region based on the gross value of agricultural production were sheep and lambs ($132 million), followed by wool ($76 million) and cattle and calves ($49 million).
 These commodities together contributed 52 per cent of the total value of agricultural production in the region.
 In 2015–16 the Ballarat region accounted for 37 per cent ($36 million) of the total value of Victoria's potato production.

 ABS data indicate that in 2014–15 there were 1,151 farms in the Ballarat region with an estimated value of agricultural operations of $5,000 or more.
 The region contains 4 per cent of all farm businesses in Victoria.

 Number of farms, by industry classification, Ballarat region, 2014–15